Hyreon/SuperBlastMine/README.md

 # SuperBlastMine
-TNT doesn't destroy dropped items.
+Entity explosions now all have 100% yield, and no longer destroy dropped items.